AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-44-Business-Email-Compromise.md

 → Craft convincing business pretext → Create urgency + confidentiality → Request wire transfer or sensitive data → Funds sent before verification
 ```

+## Real-World Example
+In 2019, Toyota Boshoku Corporation, a Toyota supplier, lost $37 million in a single BEC attack.
+Attackers impersonated a business partner and convinced an employee in the finance department to change the bank account details for an ongoing transaction.
+The fraudulent transfer was processed before the fraud was detected.
+No malware was involved, no systems were hacked — just a convincing email from someone impersonating a trusted business contact at exactly the right moment in an ongoing financial transaction.